tahaarshad/CCNA-Prep/ACL.md

 ## Placement
 - Standard ACL should be close to the destination
 - Extended ACL should be close to the source

+When configuring/editing numbered ACLs from global config mode, you can’t delete individual entries, you can only delete the entire ACL!